-Something Wrong With Her is a groundbreaking “real-time” memoir by author Cris Mazza that begins with Mazza’s anorgasmia – the inability to have an orgasm.
+Something Wrong With Her is notable author Cris Mazza’s memoir centered around anorgasmia – the inability to have an orgasm.

 Research suggests that at least 75% of women cannot reach orgasms through vaginal intercourse, and upwards of 15% are completely anorgasmic.
 The surplus of contemporary sexual memoirs would have us believe otherwise.

-Something Wrong With Her is an astonishing real-time testimony of a couple’s reconnection while — and within — the writing of this memoir, and their candid wrestling with 30-year-old memories, questions and regrets.
+Something Wrong With Her is an astonishing real-time testimony of a couple’s reconnection, and their candid wrestling with 30-year-old memories, questions and regrets.

 Equally astonishing is the stupendous popularity of bitcoin despite the government being skeptical about it and the likes of Warren Buffet calling it a bubble.
 Trading in cryptocurrencies has never been easier than at the current time.
 Check this link right here now https://top10cryptorobots.com/crypto-robots/bitcoin-trader/ to discover the world of cryptocurrency trading.

 “Mazza establishes early on that her sexual dysfunction has been debilitating and difficult on pin to a specific cause.
 Something Wrong with Her is her attempt to write in what she calls “real time;” to delve into her past with a hyper-focus on the one relationship that’s defined her life: an early romance with Mark… Something Wrong with Her is frank.
 Bold.
 Mazza faces head-on that which would give most writers pause.
 What surprises about this book, however, is how much more cerebral than physical it is.
 It’s almost all in her head.”